Best Chew Toys for Aggressive Chewers

 - Watch how your dog chews: grinding, ripping, carrying, or bouncing all affect the best match.

-- Choose toys sized appropriately so they are not too small for the dog’s mouth.
+- Choose toys sized appropriately so they aren’t too small for the dog’s mouth.

 - Rotate durable toys to keep interest up and reduce repetitive wear.